natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 Des Moines has excellent armour on the turrets, with {{Annotation|8 inches|203.2 mm}} of armour on the turret face, angled at 34 degrees to provide extra protection.
 This renders the turret face essentially impervious to any cruiser or destroyer fire, so long as it is facing towards the enemy.
 The turret sides, with only {{Annotation|3.75 inches|95.25 mm}} of armour, can be penetrated by all cruiser calibre and many destroyer calibre guns at close range.
 The roof is better protected to defeat plunging fire, with {{Annotation|4 inches|101.6 mm}} of armour.
 The barbettes have less armour, with {{Annotation|6.1 inches|154.94 mm}} of protection.
 These will be knocked out regularly by other heavy cruisers and every battleship.
 These lead into the magazines, and the second turret magazine in particular.
 It is placed in an exposed position above the waterline unlike the Baltimores, so every precaution should be taken to avoid taking fire to this section.
 When fighting the Des Moines, this is the recommended area to hit.

 Similar to other American cruisers, she lacks torpedo bulges, instead relying on fuel tanks along the hull.
-These cover the entirety of the hull between the turrets, and can absorb some smaller torpedoes, though most will easily punch through.
+These cover the entirety of the hull between the turrets and can absorb some smaller torpedoes, though most will easily punch through.
 Captains should watch out for torpedo attacks at all times.
 If taking a hit is inevitable, manoeuvre the ship so that it takes the hit as close to the front of bow as possible, as the bow is mostly empty space and Des Moines can survive a hit here with just some flooding.
 Any hits below the turrets, especially the second, should be avoided at all costs.

 === Mobility ===
 {{Specs-Fleet-Mobility}}